DeveloperBEAST/DataScience-Projects/README.md

-# collab-projects
+# Learning Machine Learning
-This repo is made for pure collab of the club.
+This repo is made for pure practice and learning purposes.